Smart & Final: History

 According to company information, Smart & Final traces its beginnings to 1871, when partners Herman W. Hellman, Jacob Haas (who later became Mayor of Los Angeles), and Bernard Cohn started Hellman-Haas Grocery Company on then-rural Los Angeles Street.
 By 1900 the company had changed its name to Haas, Baruch & Co., which decades later would be merged into what had become Smart & Final.

 A separate company, Santa Ana Grocery Company, formed in 1912, mainly supplying feed and grain to local farmers.
 J. S. "Jim" Smart, a banker from Saginaw, Michigan, and H. D. "Hildane" Final bought the company in 1914 and changed the name to Smart & Final Wholesale Grocers.
 From 1876 to 1913, Jim Smart had been involved with several wholesale grocers in the greater Saginaw area, including Lee, Cady & Smart and Smart & Symons with his brother-in-law, J. W. Symons of Symons Brothers.

 By 1919, annual sales for Smart & Final had reached $10 million.
 During the fierce competition among expanding grocers in the 1920s, the company introduced a self-serve concept to replace reliance on clerks to fetch goods.
 This was called "cash and carry."

 In 1953, Smart & Final merged with Haas, Baruch & Co.

+Casino Guichard-Perrachon S.A. era (1984–2007)

 In 1984, it was acquired by Thriftimart.
+In June 1984, Casino USA Inc., the U.S. arm of the French supermarket retailer Casino Guichard-Perrachon & Cie acquired the 8.3% of Thriftimart, which controls Smart & Final stores.

+In September 1984, Smart & Final Iris, formerly Thriftimart, Inc. was acquired by Casino Guichard-Perrachon.
+The French retailer then began a dynamic expansion and modernization of Smart & Final stores.

 In 1991, it was reorganized via a corporate spin-off and initial public offering.
+Casino USA still owns about 53% of Smart & Final.

 In 1992, it announced a joint venture with Calimax to open stores in Mexico.

 In 1994, it opened its first store in Mexico.

 In 1998, it acquired Portland, Oregon-based United Grocers Cash & Carry, which was renamed Cash & Carry.
 These stores are concentrated in the Pacific Northwest.

 In 2007, Smart & Final acquired 35 Henry's Farmers Markets in California and Sun Harvest Markets in Texas for about $166 million.
+In February 2007, the French supermarket retailer Casino Guichard-Perrachon S.A. announced its intention to sell Smart & Final.